GuysWeForgotDre/DealersSendTexts/README.md

-﻿# Dealers Send Texts
+# Dealers Send Texts
 ![Dealers text you updates as they make deals, hit product / cash thresholds, and a daily summary.](https://github.com/GuysWeForgotDre/DealersSendTexts/blob/main/Images/Message%20Examples.png?raw=true)

 Dealers text you updates as they make deals, hit product / cash thresholds, and a daily summary.
 Also monitors for incapacitated NPCs and dealer pathing issues.
+Supports `v0.4.0 Cartel beta` and `v0.3.6f6 stable`.

 Options are configurable globally or on a per-dealer basis.
 Preferences can be adjusted using Mod Manager Phone App, or editing `/UserData/DealersSendText/Config.cfg`.